diogob/carrierwave-postgresql/README.md

 For more information on PostgreSQL Large Objects you can take a look at the [official docs](http://www.postgresql.org/docs/9.2/static/largeobjects.html)

+## Note about 0.2.0

+This version drops support for ruby 1.9.
+If you use this version you should stick to 0.1.5.
+The new adition to 0.2.0 is support to JRuby thanks to [@TheKidCoder](https://github.com/TheKidCoder).

 ## Installation

 Install the latest release: